JulianaDamurie/julianadamurie.github.io/_pages/about.md

   - /about.html
 ---

-### Bem-vindo a minha página pessoal
+### Welcome to my personal page

-Olá!
-Eu sou Juliana Damurie e atualmente sou estudante de doutorado no laborátorio LIRIS na INSA Lyon em colaboção com Laboratório Hubert Curien.
+Hello!
+I am Juliana Damurie, and I am currently a PhD student at the LIRIS laboratory at INSA Lyon in collaboration with the Hubert Curien Laboratory.